Languages in Star Wars: Accents

 Lucas intended to balance American accents and British accents between the heroes and villains of the original film.
-He also strove to keep accents "very neutral", noting Alec Guinness's and Peter Cushing's mid-Atlantic accents.
+He also strove to keep accents "very neutral", noting Alec Guinness and Peter Cushing's particular British accents, which he perceived as "sort of mid-Atlantic neutral accents".

 In critical commentary on Episode I – The Phantom Menace, Patricia Williams of The Nation felt there was a correlation between accent and social class, noting that Jedi speak with "crisp British accents" while the "graceful conquered women of the Naboo" and "white slaves" such as Anakin and Shmi Skywalker "speak with the brusque, determined innocence of middle-class Americans".

 To decide on the sound of Nute Gunray, a Neimoidian character portrayed by Silas Carson, Lucas and Rick McCallum listened to actors from different countries reading Carson's lines.
 Eventually, they chose a heavily Thai-accented English, and Carson rerecorded the dialogue to mimic the Thai actor's accent.
 Gunray's accent was described by critics to be "Hollywood Oriental" that contributed to criticism of Gunray as an Asian stereotype.
 Watto's accent was similarly criticized as lending to anti-Semitic and anti-Arab connotations.